 Water flossing is becoming increasingly popular thanks to its ease of use and Canadian Dental Association-approved effectiveness, but some patients are wondering: can it help remove tartar?

+Using a water flosser can aid in tartar prevention, but it’s not a substitute for professional dental cleanings.
 Get started today by requesting an appointment at Otara Dental, or read on to learn more about water flossers and how they can help keep your smile healthy and clean!

 Plaque, Tartar, & Gum Disease